 To reach the city center from the airport, the easiest way is to take the express metro to TBS (Terminal Bersepadu Selatan) station, which is a transport hub to get further link for inter and intra city travel.
 The train ticket costs you 35 ringgit but there are also shuttle buses that run frequently at much lower price (10 ringgit) from the terminal 2 (Air Asia Terminal) of the airport.
 As I had read on the TBS website, we found locker facility at TBS at nominal price – 30 ringgit – thus, with the big bags locked away, we got some breakfast and then moved over to the local train terminal of TBS.

 The first stop for us was Bukit Bintang, which is part of the Kuala Lumpur’s Golden Triangle, spans over 3 roads, namely Jalan Bukit Bintang, Jalan Imbi and Jalan Sultan Ismail.
 It houses various cafes, dining outlets and shopping complexes.
+I am a person who is intrested in eating brunches and was keen in finding Top Brunch Spots just like the ones I found on my trip to New York.
 We still ended up roaming around the lanes around this central city area for almost the entire day but now when I think about it, the area didn’t look very different from any other urban agglomerate.. there were tall buildings around, traffic on the roads, metro running above and malls with similar brands that dote other such metro cities around the globe.
 Probably the thing that was different was the language on the signboards – Malay, which honestly seems funny to me, It almost seems like a cross between Phonetic English and Hindi.

 In between the roaming around and shopping, we had lunch at a small chinese shop at Jalan Alor.
 The street comes to life only after sunset and people usually flock the hawkers after shopping.
 We had ordered for chicken curry, rice and another chicken dish which was served dry.
 Also, I figured Guinness was quite popular in this area along with Tiger in local and Heineken in international choices.
 Check out the lunch below –